-Nathan McCullough is a veteran journalist, having worked as a newspaper, magazine and online editor and writer in the Atlanta area for more than 20 years.
-As a columnist, he is the winner of both the Georgia Press Association’s Joe Parham Trophy for Humor and the Otis A. Brumby Trophy.
-His first fiction story appeared in the Mini Anthology from Alban Lake Publishing in 2019.
-His novella, Drag You Down, is forthcoming in January 2020, and he is finishing up his first novel.
+Nathan McCullough is a veteran journalist, editor and writer who has worked in the Atlanta area for more than 20 years.
+As a newspaper columnist, he is the winner of both the Georgia Press Association’s Joe Parham Trophy for Humor and the Otis A. Brumby Trophy.
+His first fiction story appeared in the Mini Anthology from Alban Lake Publishing in 2019, his novella/short story collection, Drag You Down, debuted in 2020, and he serves on the staff of Ginger Nuts of Horror.
 He is a graduate of the University of Georgia and lives in Stone Mountain.

 D.C.
 Phillips is the author of Frightful Fables, the tales that leave you screaming for more!
 He has received praise for his dynamic and darkly ironic style, which has been described as “Flannery O’Connor meets ‘Tales From the Crypt.'”
 As a native of Atlanta, Georgia, D.C. cites Southern culture and classic horror as two of his major influences.

 Mathew W. Quinn

 Matthew W. Quinn grew up in Marietta, Georgia.
 After graduating from the University of Georgia with a dual degree in magazine journalism and history, he had an extensive career in Atlanta media before moving onto social-studies education.
 Throughout all of this, he has written science fiction, fantasy, and horror.
 His first sale was the short horror tale “I am the Wendigo” to the webzine CHIMAERA SERIALS and he later wrote licensed fiction for the BattleTech science fiction universe.
 2017 saw the publication of his horror novel THE THING IN THE WOODS, while 2019 saw the publication of his horror-comedy novella LITTLE PEOPLE, BIG GUNS and his military fantasy novel BATTLE FOR THE WASTELANDS.
 2020 saw the premiere of his newest work, the THING sequel THE ATLANTA INCURSION, as well as the BATTLE prequel novella “Son of Grendel.”
 He is a member of the Atlanta chapter of the Horror Writers Association.
 Matthew is also a regular participant in the podcast MYOPIA: DEFEND YOUR CHILDHOOD in which the movies you enjoyed as a child are put on trial to see if they hold up.
 He can be reached at email@example.com.

 Peter Adam Salomon